 Change the value of SaveZoneInformation from the default 2 to 1.

 You can see several other policy settings here for the Attachment Manager.
-To learn more on how to configure the Attachment Manager, visit KB883260.
+To learn more about how to configure the Attachment Manager, visit KB883260.